Next Tottenham manager odds: Simone Inzaghi backed into favouritism

-Lazio boss Simone Inzaghi has been backed into favouritism to become Tottenham's next manager, having been as big as 20/1 for the vacant role yesterday.
+Lazio boss Simone Inzaghi has been backed into favouritism to become Tottenham's next manager, having been as big as 20/1 for the vacant role over the weekend.

-Brendan Rodgers, Scott Parker and Graham Potter are on offer at 7/1 for a role which has been open since Jose Mourinho was sacked three weeks ago.
+Scott Parker is now second-favourite, despite Fulham's impending relegation, while Graham Potter is 8/1 for a role which has been open since Jose Mourinho was sacked three weeks ago.

 Mourinho, meanwhile, has already found a new home at Roma.